-Are you ready to weatherproof your home?
-Here are the best steps to take in every area of your house to make sure the entire abode is energy-efficient, safe and secured all throughout the year.
+Are you ready to weather proof your home?
+Here are the steps to take in every area of your home to make sure the entire house is energy-efficient, safe, and secured all throughout the year.

 Upgrade Your Windows

-Windows are some of the most popular points for drafts and leaks, especially if your home still has some of those old single-paned windows.
-Older windows aren’t as energy-efficient and can make your home interiors feel uncomfortable.
+Windows are some of the most common areas for drafts and leaks to happen, especially if your home still has single-paned windows.
+These older windows aren’t as energy-efficient and can make your home interiors feel uncomfortable.

-Considering a windows upgrade can be one of the best decisions you make for your home, particularly if you figured your old windows led to unnecessary energy losses.
-There are a lot of factors that contribute to the windows’ wear and tear such as your location, type of windows and the local weather in your area.
+There are many factors that contribute to the wear and tear such as your windows’ location, the type of windows, and the local weather in your area.

 Shade Your Windows